The New England Journal of Medicine April 18, 2019

 Setting

-Outcome Major or clinically relevant nonmajor (CRNM) bleeding defined by the International Society on Thrombosis and Haemostasis
+Outcome Major or clinically relevant nonmajor (CRNM) bleeding according to International Society on Thrombosis and Haemostasis (ISTH) criteria.

 Study Limitations

-The trial was not powered to definitively detect smaller differences in individual ischemic events such as stroke or stent thrombosis.
+The trial was not adequately powered to detect small but clinically meaningful differences in individual rare ischemic endpoints, such as stent thrombosis.

 Clinical Significance